Gap probability for products of random matrices in the critical regime: Reduction to an integrable kernel

 \section{Reduction to an integrable kernel}

-Recall that according to~\eqref{PFredholmFirst}, the gap probability~$\mathcal{P}(a)$ is a Fredholm determinant of the operator~$\op{K}$ restricted to~$L_2(a,+\infty)$.
-Even though the latter operator is not of integrable form (see the discussion in Section~\ref{SectionDiscussionIntegrableOperators}), the following theorem holds \begin{thm} The gap probability~$\mathcal{P}(a)$ can be written as
+Recall that due to~\eqref{PFredholmFirst}, the gap probability~$\mathcal{P}(a)$ is a Fredholm determinant of the operator~$\op{K}|_{L_2(a,+\infty)}$.
+It is possible to transform this operator into an integrable operator without changing the determinant. \begin{thm} The gap probability~$\mathcal{P}(a)$ can be written as

 where the operator~$\op{Q}_a$ on~$L_2\left(\gamma\cup\tilde{\gamma}\right)$ is defined by the kernel~$Q_a(x,y)$,